mgravell/DraftBlogs/Pipelines/Part2.md

 Let's assume that we expect our `string` to fit in a single block (not a great assumption really, but it works for now):

+    public static unsafe void WriteUtf8(
+        this IPipeWriter writer, string value)
+    {
+        // good enough for small ASCII demo...
+        // (singe buffer, no multi-byte characters)
+        var buffer = writer.Alloc(value.Length);
+        var span = buffer.Buffer.Span;
+        int bytesWritten;
+        fixed (byte* bytes =
+            &MemoryMarshal.GetReference(span))
+        fixed (char* chars = value)
+        {
+            bytesWritten = Encoding.UTF8.GetBytes(
+                chars, value.Length,
+                bytes, span.Length);
+        }
+        buffer.Advance(bytesWritten);
+        buffer.Commit();
+    }

+with our calling code:

+    IPipeWriter writer = pipe.Writer;
+    writer.WriteUtf8("Hello, world!");

+    await writer.Alloc().FlushAsync();

+That was quite the marathon to just write a string, but it highlights a lot of the key API concepts, and shows how to minimize copies.
+We should expect that most of this basic functionality is readily encapsulated by library methods, so in reality we will only need this type of usage for more exotic scenarios.
+We should *additionally* keep in mind that the above implementation *is simplistic*: in real code, we might want to consider:

+- utf-8 involves multi-byte characters, so we shouldn't assume that `value.Length` bytes are sufficient
+- for very large strings, even if they only contain characters in the ASCII range, we might need to use multiple blocks and encode in chunks
+- we can *optimize* by asking: is there enough space *assuming every character takes the maxiumum possible width* to fit in a single block - if so: use a fast path
+- for short strings, even if the *worst case* doesn't fit, it might make sense to *calculate* the actual length to see whether it will *actually* fit in the available space, and if so: use a fast path
+- in the multi-block case we need to think about whether the last character at the end of one block might span two blocks; do we only write entire characters, or do we track the intermediate state?